squillero/computer-sciences/Python/exams/guess_who/README.md

 Create a Python program to simulate a (simplified) game of Guess Who...

 Guess Who.. is a game featuring 24 characters / caricatures.
-Each character has distinctive traits (gender, length and color of hair, glasses, hat, mustache, beard or baldness).
+Each character has distinctive traits (Name, Gender, Hair color, Hair length, Glasses, Hat, Mustache, Beard, Bald).

 The goal of the game is to guess the character chosen by the opponent by asking a series of questions to which the opponent can answer with "YES" or "NO".